 Backpack coolers keep getting cooler.
+They’re more comfortable, powerful, and decked out than ever.
 If you’ve never considered one, carrying a backpack cooler is a convenient choice for hands-free, single-person transport of tasty refreshments.
 That could mean tailgating after a run club meetup, heading to a local softball game with your leashed dog, or riding a cruiser to a park BBQ.

-A swell of brands is developing these super-transportable, insulated packs with high-end construction, style, and a range of distinct features.
-With surprising complexity, backpack coolers offer a range of capacity, ice retention, and special characteristics to help make your outdoor experience more comfortable and better fueled.
+While all cooler packs are super-transportable and insulated, they come with a range of styles and distinct features.
+Since we first penned this guide in 2022, we’ve tested dozens of designs at the hands of eight outdoor athletes, guides, and experts (plus their families and clients).
+With surprising complexity, backpack coolers also offer a range of capacity, ice retention, and special characteristics to help make your outdoor experience more supported and better fueled.

 The Best Backpack Coolers of 2024